spinalcordtoolbox/sct_docker/README.rst

 Spinal Cord Toolbox Docker
 ##########################

-In this documentation file is used the SCT version 3.2.4 in the examples, if you want install a different version of SCT please change the 3.2.4 by the version number you want.
+This documentation shows how to install the latest version of SCT.
+If you want install a different version of SCT please specify the version number you want.

 .. contents::
 ..